unicode-org/message-format-wg/exploration/maintaining-registry.md

 do a given formatting or selection operation in terms of the syntax of a message.

-This suggests that there exist a set of functions and options that extends the standard set of functions.
+This suggests that there exist a set of functions and options that extends the REQUIRED set of functions.
 Such a set contains the "templates" for functions that go beyond those every implementation must provide or which contain additional, optional features (options, option values) that implementations can provide if they are motivated and capable of doing so.